 How to use this map

-This map displays the geographical coordinates- the latitude and the longitude-of the world.
-It also displays the countries along with the latitudes and longitudes.
-Additionally, the oceans: the North Atlantic, the South Atlantic, The North Pacific, the South Pacific, the Indian, the Southern, and the Arctic are displayed.
-The map is a useful resource for school children and a helpful aid for parents and teachers.
+This map displays the geographical co-ordinates - the latitude and the longitude of the world.
+It also shows the countries along with the latitudes and longitudes.
+Additionally, the oceans (the North Atlantic, the South Atlantic, The North Pacific, the South Pacific, the Indian, the Southern, and the Arctic) are displayed.
+The map is a useful resource for school children and helpful aid for parents and teachers.

 Latitudes are horizontal lines running from east to west.
-The Equator which cuts the world at the center is given the value 0°.
+The Equator which cuts the world at the centre is given the value 0°.
 All other lines of latitudes run parallel to the Equator and are numbered in degrees north or south of the Equator.
-The North and the South Poles are at either ends.
+The North and South Poles are at either end.
 The North Pole is at value 90° north and the South Pole at 90° south.

-The equator divides the earth into two hemispheres.
-The area north is the Northern hemisphere and the area south is the Southern hemisphere.
-Most of the landmass on Earth is in the Northern Hemisphere.
-Europe and North America are the only continents which lie entirely in the Northern Hemisphere and Australia and Antarctica are the only continents which lie wholly in the Southern Hemisphere.
+The Equator divides the earth into two hemispheres.
+The area north is the Northern hemisphere, and the area south is the Southern hemisphere.
+Most of the landmass on earth is in the Northern Hemisphere.
+Europe and North America are the only continents which lie entirely in the Northern Hemisphere while Australia and Antarctica are the only continents which lie wholly in the Southern Hemisphere.
 Asia, South America and Africa are spread out between both the hemispheres.
-Four of the Earth's oceans-South Pacific, South Atlantic, Southern and Indian - are in the Southern Hemisphere.
+Four of the earth's oceans (South Pacific, South Atlantic, Southern and Indian) are in the Southern Hemisphere.

 Some of the countries which fall in the Northern hemisphere are; the USA, Italy, China, and India, and some of the countries which fall in the Southern hemisphere are; Namibia, Argentina, Bolivia, Chile, Madagascar, and Australia.
 Some counties such as Brazil, Congo and Indonesia straddle both the hemispheres.

 Longitudes are vertical lines running from north to south.
-The Prime Meridian passing through Greenwich, London is given the value 0°.
-All other lines of longitude are numbered in degrees east or west of the Prime Meridian.
+The Prime Meridian, which passes through Greenwich of London, is given the value 0°.
+All other lines of the longitude are numbered in degrees east or west of the Prime Meridian.
 The imaginary line connecting the Poles and opposite to the Prime Meridian is given the value 180°.